-Attendance Check Points: 95% Attendance Policy went in effect for students starting in the program on November 8, 2021.
+1 A new attendance policy and make up policy will go in effect for students who start the program on January 6, 2023.
 Student who were enrolled in the program prior to this date will still adhere to the attendance policy that was in effect when they enrolled in the program.